bvbohnen/X3_Customizer/Documentation.md

         - If True, a scaling formula will be applied, such that missiles near target_damage_to_adjust see the full scaling_factor, and missiles near damage_to_keep_static remain largely unchanged.
 Otherwise, scaling_factor is applied to all missiles.
       * target_damage_to_adjust, damage_to_keep_static:
         - Equation tuning values.
+      * adjust_volume:
+        - If True, cargo volume is adjusted corresponding to damage.
+      * adjust_price:
+        - If True, price is adjusted corresponding to damage.
       * print_changes:
         - If True, speed adjustments are printed to the summary file.